salilab/saliweb/doc/backend.rst

 set of PDB files from the frontend, runs an SGE job on the cluster that extracts all of the HETATM records from each PDB.
-This is done by overriding the :meth:`Job.run` method to pass a set of shell script commands to an :class:`SGERunner` instance; this instance is then returned to the backend.
+This is done by overriding the :meth:`Job.run` method to pass a set of shell script commands to an :class:`WyntonSGERunner` instance; this instance is then returned to the backend.
 The backend will then keep track of the SGE job, and notice when it finishes.